Gogistics/prj2016TWElection/README_MONGODB_REPLICATED_SHARD_CLUSTER.md

 ### Configure Replica Set 0
 ##### Create Instance
-switch to directory of replica set 0
+switch to the directory of the replica set 0
 > cd myMongoShard/myReplicaSet0

-create instance on EC2
+create the instance on EC2
 > docker-machine create -d amazonec2 --swarm --swarm-discovery token://YOUR_TOKEN --amazonec2-access-key YOUR_ACCESS_KEY --amazonec2-secret-key YOUR_SECRET_KEY --amazonec2-vpc-id YOUR_VPC --amazonec2-security-group docker-swarm-mongodb-replica-set-0 --amazonec2-region us-west-2 swarm-shard-replica-set-0

 take a look at the swarm